MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

-I'd already taught myself to code in 3-4 computer languages and built a solid foundation in Data Science through my last 3 years at CapitaMalls, during which I worked on building several Analytics systems to mine the company's increasingly vast trove of Leasing, Marketing and Operations data.
+I'd already taught myself to code in 3-4 computer languages and built a solid foundation in Data Science through my last 3 years at CapitaMalls, during which I worked on building several Analytics systems to mine the company's increasingly sizeable and commercially important trove of Leasing, Marketing and Operations data.
 But what Coursera did a tremendous job in was helping me gain a fully up-to-date picture of where these exciting fields were heading in terms of really advanced technological applications.